Sanford and Son: Production notes

 An exterior shot of the NBC Burbank lot was featured in the Season 5 episode "Steinberg and Son".
 The storefront, seen only in the opening credits, stood at 10659 West Magnolia Boulevard in North Hollywood, nearly 16 miles from the Sanfords' fictitious 9114 South Central Avenue address in Watts.
 This same storefront, minus the "Sanford and Son" sign, can also be seen in Emergency! in a 1973 episode titled "Alley Cat".

 The pickup truck depicted in the series is a 1951 Ford F1.
 It was purchased at auction after the series ended and was later leased back to NBC for the spin-off shows Sanford Arms and Sanford.
 It has changed hands a few times over the years, eventually purchased by a real-life junk dealer, Donald Dimmitt of Dimmitt's Auto Salvage, in Argos, Indiana.
-In 2014, the truck was purchased from Dimmitt's by Tim Franko and Jeff Canter, owners of BlueLine Classics, a classic car dealership in North Royalton, Ohio, who restored the truck to its true condition as seen on the TV series and currently display it in the dealership's showroom.[12]
+In 2014, the truck was purchased from Dimmitt's by Tim Franko and Jeff Canter, owners of BlueLine Classics, a classic car dealership in North Royalton, Ohio, who restored the truck to its true condition as seen on the TV series and currently display it in the dealership's showroom.
 It has since been on display in locations within Cleveland.

 Theme music

 Titled "The Streetbeater", the theme music was composed by Quincy Jones through A&M Records and released on record in 1973.
-Although the song did not reach Billboard status, it has maintained mainstream popularity and is featured on Jones's greatest-hits album.
-The song has also has been featured on series such as Scrubs and The Simpsons.
+Although the song did not reach Billboard status, it has maintained mainstream popularity and is featured on Jones' greatest-hits album.
+The song has been featured on series such as Scrubs and The Simpsons.

-Spin-offs and 1980–1981 revival
+Daytime reruns

+The series was rebroadcast on NBC from June 14, 1976 to July 21, 1978.

+Legacy

 After the series was canceled in 1977, a short-lived continuation featuring the supporting characters titled Sanford Arms aired.
 Whitman Mayo starred in a short-lived spin-off series, Grady, during the 1975–1976 season.

 In 1980–1981, Foxx attempted to revive the show with another short-lived series titled Sanford, but Demond Wilson refused to reprise his role as Lamont Sanford for the new series.